 People often feel that they have a book inside them.
 They probably do.
-However, the effort it takes to write, publish, and sell one is so demanding that few actually do it.
+However, the effort it takes to write, publish, and sell one is so demanding that few do it.
 If the writing voice is speaking to you, then, in some manner, you should listen.
-You do not have to become a published author, but all constructive inner drives are calling for action.
+You do not have to become a published author, but all constructive inner drives call for action.
 The fulfilment of anything is in its expression.
 The joy is in the moment-by-moment attention, the developing ability to reach deeply into the creative centre, and the nurturing of an inherent individual impulse to create.

-Life took a different turn and a long-term friendship turned into a couple relationship.
+Life took a different turn, and a long-term friendship turned into a couple relationship.
 As often happens with the introduction of new people into our life (or old people in a new way), it brought something fresh out of me.
-The dynamics of our own being and that of a totally other independent being fires up life.
+The dynamics of our being and that of another independent being fires up life.
 As my partner was a caring and intelligent man, also on the spiritual path, it was not perhaps a surprising outcome that I took the dormant book out of the drawer and got the momentum to self-publish it.
-The whole process of forming the idea, learning about self-publishing, and rewriting the book took another two years.
+The process of forming the idea, learning about self-publishing, and rewriting the book took another two years.
 The massive advances in self-publishing, which sprang from the ability to print-on-demand, were very timely for me.
 Finally, my book was published in 2013, having had an eight-year journey from inception to birth.

 All authors know that the birth of a book is a huge milestone, but it also marks the beginning of the equally challenging journey to get it in front of people.
 That involves making oneself into a public persona with a distinct voice.
 It involves marketing and selling.
 Otherwise, the manuscript might be out of the drawer and into the market, but it will be so invisible that it will not be doing much more than sitting in the drawer.
 The first of anything is the most difficult.
 Once that book is written, edited, published, and a marketing system is established, books will have a clearer channel to flow through you.